-The Company entered into a royalty-bearing research and license agreement with GSK in 1990 for the development and commercialization of zanamivir, a neuraminidase inhibitor ("NI") marketed by GSK as Relenza[®] to treat influenza.
+The Company entered into a royalty-bearing research and license agreement with GSK in 1990 for the development and commercialization of zanamivir, a neuraminidase inhibitor ("NI") marketed by GSK as Relenza® to treat influenza.
 Under the terms of the agreement, the Company licensed zanamivir to GSK on an exclusive, worldwide basis and is entitled to receive royalty payments of 7% of GSK's annual net sales of Relenza[®] in the U.S., Europe, Japan and certain other countries as well as 10% of GSK's annual net sales of Relenza[®] in Australia, New Zealand, South Africa and Indonesia.
 Most of the Company's Relenza[®] patents have expired and the only substantial remaining intellectual property related to the Relenza[®] patent portfolio, which is solely owned by the Company and exclusively licensed to GSK, is scheduled to expire in July 2019 in Japan.
-On May 12, 2015, the Company filed a request for rehearing with the U.S. Patent and Trademark Office, Patent Trial and Appeal Board ("PTAB") in relation to the pending patent application No. 08/737,141 related to Relenza[®] in the United States Court of Appeals for the Federal Circuit.
-On July 5, 2016 legal counsel for GSK presented oral arguments relating to inhalation treatment of influenza with Relenza[®] to the Federal Circuit Panel.
+On May 12, 2015, the Company filed a request for rehearing with the U.S. Patent and Trademark Office, Patent Trial and Appeal Board ("PTAB") in relation to the pending patent application No. 08/737,141 related to Relenza intellectual property in the U.S. On June 23, 2015 the PTAB denied the Company's request for a rehearing.
+The Company reported on September 11, 2015, that it filed an appeal in relation to the pending patent application No. 08/737,141 related to Relenza® in the United States Court of Appeals for the Federal Circuit.
+On July 5, 2016 legal counsel for GSK presented oral arguments relating to inhalation treatment of influenza with Relenza® to the Federal Circuit Panel.
 While the Company cannot determine the duration or the outcome of this appeal process, or how long this patent application will remain pending, the Company believes that if this most recent appeal is unsuccessful, it is unlikely that the patent claims will ever be issued and that the Company will receive any further royalties.
 If the patent claims are ultimately issued, the Company would be eligible to receive royalties from net sales of Relenza[®] in the U.S. for an additional 17 years from the date of allowance